spikeyamk/teplotna_komora/README.md

 #### Style

 - Use `nullptr` keyword instead of `NULL` macro.
-- Avoid using preprocessor macros.
-Use `if constexpr` code blocks for conditional code generation.
 - Following line:
 ```
     const std::array<uint8_t, 4> data = { 0, 1, 2, 3 };